 Under Tex.
 Penal Code § 43.02 (Prostitution), "(a) A person commits an offense if he knowingly: (1) offers to engage, agrees to engage, or engages in sexual conduct for a fee; or (2) solicits another in a public place to engage with him in sexual conduct for hire. . . . (c) An offense under this section is a Class B misdemeanor, except that the offense is: . . .
-(3) a felony of the third degree if the person solicited is 14 years of age or older and younger than 18 years of age; or (4) a felony of the second degree if the person solicited is younger than 14 years of age."
+(3) a felony of the second degree if the person solicited is: (A) younger than 18 years of age, regardless of whether the actor knows the age of the person solicited at the time the actor commits the offense; (B) represented to the actor as being younger than 18 years of age; or (C) believed by the actor to be younger than 18 years of age."

-Utah Code Ann. § 76-10-1303 (Patronizing a prostitute) states that "(1) A person is guilty of patronizing a prostitute when (a) the person pays or offers or agrees to pay another person a fee for the purpose of engaging in an act of sexual activity; or (b) the person enters or remains in a house of prostitution for the purpose of engaging in sexual activity.
-(2) Patronizing a prostitute is a class B misdemeanor, except as provided in Subsection (3) . . .
-(3) If the patronizing of a prostitute under Subsection (1)(a) involves a child as the other person, a violation of Subsection (1)(a) is a third degree felony."
+Utah Code Ann. § 76-10-1303 (Patronizing a prostitute) states that "(1) A person is guilty of patronizing a prostitute when the person: (a) pays or offers or agrees to pay another person a fee, or the functional equivalent of a fee, for the purpose of engaging in an act of sexual activity; or (b) the person enters or remains in a house of prostitution for the purpose of engaging in sexual activity.
+(2) Patronizing a prostitute is a class B misdemeanor, except as provided in Subsection (3) or (4) . . .
+(4) If the patronizing of a prostitute under Subsection (1)(a) involves a child as the other person, a violation of Subsection (1)(a) is a third degree felony."